1. DISEASE/DISORDER:

 Definition

 Lung cancer is a malignant tumor of the lungs or bronchus.
-Its origin is either a primary pulmonary carcinoma or metastasis from distant malignancy.
-Primary lung carcinoma is a heterogeneous group of tumor subtypes with the most important distinction being small cell or non-small cell carcinoma.
+It originates as a primary pulmonary carcinoma or as metastasis from another malignancy.
+Primary lung carcinomas are a heterogeneous group of tumor subtypes, including small cell and non-small cell carcinoma.

 Etiology

-While cancer, in general, arises from mutated genes, lung cancer can particularly be attributed to cigarette smoke as a leading cause, contributing to 90% of lung cancer cases.1 Radon is the second leading cause of lung cancer at 10%, followed by occupational exposures to carcinogens and air pollution.2
+While cancer in general arises from mutated genes, lung cancer is most notably associated with cigarette smoke exposure, with reports of cigarette-use in up to 90% of lung cancer cases.1 Radon is the second leading cause of lung cancer, followed by occupational exposures to carcinogens and air pollution.2

 Epidemiology including risk factors and primary prevention